Pin cherry (Prunus pensylvanica)

 Pin cherry oak leaves

-Click on the images help you identify an Pin cherry.
+Click on the images help you identify a pin cherry.

 Form

-Small, reaching heights of up to 30' with a diameter of up to 8"; rounded crown.
+Small, reaching heights of up to 30 feet with a trunk diameter of up to 8 inches.
+Rounded crown.

 Bark

-Reddish brown, breaking into papery layers; marked by irregular, horizontal bands of orange-colored lines (lenticels).
+Bark is reddish brown, breaking into papery layers.
+Marked by irregular, horizontal bands of orange-colored lines (lenticels).

 Leaf

-Simple, alternate on stem, length 3" to 4"; oblong, pointed, with finely toothed margins; shiny green when fully grown, turns bright yellow in autumn.
+Simple, alternate on stem, length 3 to 4 inches and oblong, pointed, with finely toothed margins.
+Color is shiny green when fully grown, turning bright yellow in autumn.

 Fruit (seed)

-Drupe (cherry) about 1/4" in diameter; thick, light red skin; thin, sour flesh surrounding oblong stone; flesh used in homes for making jellies; fruit borne on long-stocked clusters; ripens in middle or late summer.
+Drupe (cherry) is about 1/4 inch in diameter with thick, light red skin and thin, sour flesh surrounding oblong stone.
+Fruit is borne on long-stocked clusters that ripens in middle or late summer and can be used to make jellies.

 Range

-Common in woods throughout the state except in the southwestern portion; often abundant in cutover lands, old fields, and along roadsides; shade intolerant, fast growing.
+Common in woods throughout the state except in the southwestern portion.
+Often abundant in cutover lands, old fields, and along roadsides.
+Shade intolerant and fast growing.

 Wood uses

-Medium light, medium soft, brownish with yellowish sapwood; has no special commercial value; tree is hardy; provides a home and feeding ground for several songbirds and is especially suited for home beautification.
+Medium light, medium soft, brownish with yellowish sapwood.
+While pin cherry has no special commercial value, this hardy tree provides habitat and feeding ground for several songbirds and is especially suited for beautifying landscapes around homes.

 Back to top